 Gelato vs. Ice cream – the Air Factor

 Gelato in Italian means, “ice cream” or “frozen”, so gelato is simply Italian ice cream.
 This doesn’t mean it tastes the same as American ice cream however.

 They are similar, but think of them more like cousins.
-One area where gelato is different is the fact that it does not mix in alot of air during the blending process, unlike it’s American counterpart which can include up to 50% air.
+One area where gelato is different is the fact that it does not mix in a lot of air during the blending process, unlike its American counterpart which can include up to 50% air.
 Gelato is between 20 and 30%.

-Due to this “air” factor, this is why a gelato maker is different than an ice cream maker.
+Due to this “air” factor, this is why using a gelato maker is different than an ice cream maker.
 In order to prevent as much air as possible from getting into the ice cream, the machine must control the air factor.

 From the time you mix the ingredients and start the machine, you can have your first batch ready to eat in approximately 45 to 60 minutes.
 The only time you need your freezer is to store it when you are done!

 [button link=”https://www.amazon.com/s/?k=gelato+machines+makers=B00004RDF0|B006UKLUFS|B00VMAD7W0&tag=gelato-makers-20″ type=”big”] WANT TO SEE THE CUISINART ICE 100?[/button]

 Keep in mind, whether ice cream or gelato, once you are finished and put it in the freezer, it will harden to your liking.
 So if you find after the mixing and freezing in the machine that the consistency is softer than you’d expect, it’s just a matter of putting it in the freezer.
 This is normal.

 Make sure to use these BPA free gelato and ice cream containers.
 You can find some here on Amazon.